Health Benefits and Side Effects of Pomegranate

 Minerals

-• Potassium: Regulates fluid balance and muscle working
+• Potassium: Regulates fluid balance and muscle function

 • Phosphorus: Strengthens bones and teeth